Hyperdimensionals/Tempera/README.md

 ## How it functions

-The temperature is stored internally in Celsius.
+The temperature is stored internally in celsius.
 All setting and getting of the temperature in different scales is a conversion from this 'private' celsius attribute.
 This attribute is not rounded.
 Any rounding is done when <b>getTemperature()</b> (or a similar method) is called, so setting a decimal place does not affect the internally stored temperature.